PseudoMon/tlvr-source/README.md

 ## Bugs to squash
 - Nine-colored Deer (and other crossover characters) puts CV data in different place, so they're not shown here.
 Fix that.
 - Xiaohei only have the cat noise, not the human form voice.
 Low-priority, but might be worth a look
+- Tuli is missing English voice for some reason?
+(Is it not available in the CN server?)
+- Search by voice actor / same voice actor section

 ## Upcoming features
 - Rarity and faction filters in the list page